Obscure-EN-VI-materials/.github/profile/README.md

 ## Hi there 👋

-This organization will collect and archive random questions about English (including CAE sentence transformation, TOEFL reading, etc.)
+This organization will collect and archive random questions about English that are not currently found on the Internet.

 I also accept your contributions if you want.
 Just fork the repository, make changes and make a pull request!